Shihan150/Animated-hydrological-cycle/water-cycle-wiki.md

 #### Spatial and temporal characters
 [Fig.16b and 17b](#F16) shows that during LGM, the geographic distribution of evaporation and precipitation shares similar zonal patterns as that in modern world.
 Generally, for evaporation, the reduction can be seen in every latitude, with maximum in the tropical and subpolar zones and minimum in the subtropical and polar areas.
 The evaporation increase can be observed in ocean western boundary in subtropical areas and northern subpolar Pacific and Atlantic.
 In northern Atlantic and Pacific, extreme decrease occurs between two zones with evaporation increase: subtropical ocean western boundary and subpolar zones.

 For precipitation major decrease takes place in the low (10ºN-10ºS) and then high latitudes (>40°), while in the other zones, the value almost keeps same as that in modern world.
+The largest decrease occurs in the Indo-Pacific warm pool and the northwestern Indian Ocean (by more than 80 cm/year).
 A small increase even can be seen in the southern subtropical areas.
-The most noticeable precipitation change takes place in the tropical Pacific ocean, where western and middle part experience the largest decrease and the eastern part the largest increase.
+The most distinguished precipitation change takes place in the tropical Pacific Ocean, where western and middle part experience the largest decrease and the eastern part the largest increase (>80 cm/year).

 <span id='F16'>![](https://github.com/Shihan150/shihan.github.io/blob/master/figures/qflx_difference_LGM_to_modern_with_zonal.gif?raw=true)
 		Fig. 16 Global and zonal evaporation difference between LGM and the modern world.